 Many people and organizations use Excel documents to store location data in the form of addresses, zip codes, cities, and states.
-BatchGeo lets you easily take your excel spreadsheet data and create a map from it.
-Follow the steps below to get started.
+BatchGeo lets you easily create a map from your Excel spreadsheet data.

 Whether you’re mapping your company’s prospects or family’s holiday card list, you can quickly visualize the places on a map, then share it with others.
 Once your data is on a map, you can even explore it by clicking the markers, which will show any additional information about the place.
 Optionally, you can group by certain columns in your spreadsheet, so viewers can choose to display only a subset of your spreadsheet.

 It’s easy to put your spreadsheet data on a map with BatchGeo.
 While Excel is the most common application, this same process also works with Numbers and Google Docs.

 Only one column needs to contain location data.
 For example, you might only have zip codes or city names, or you could have a complete address.
 The more data you have the better.

 Once all of your rows are geocoded, click “Save & Continue” and enter some details about your map.
 Provide a title and, optionally, a description.
 To claim the map as your own, which allows you to edit it later, include your email address.

 Now click “Save Map” and you’ll be directed to your map’s unique page.

 There are a handful of ways to share the map you’ve just created.
 For starters, you can simply copy the URL from the location bar in your web browser.
 Highlight and copy (Ctrl+C or Cmd+C) the address, which will start with batchgeo.com/map/.
 You can then paste (Ctrl+V or Cmd+V) the URL into an email, an instant message, a tweet, or anywhere else you want to share it.